Blog

 6. Technical analysis ❌

-I may be biased, but I do believe it’s the most versatile site on this list of best websites for stock research – investors with varying objectives can all benefit from its comprehensive suite of features (Zen Score, Top Analysts, Screener, Stock Ideas, etc.).
+I may be biased, but I do believe it’s the most versatile site on this list of best websites for stock research – investors with varying objectives can all benefit from its comprehensive suite of features (Zen Ratings, Top Analysts, Screener, Stock Ideas, etc.).

 WallStreetZen may be a good supplement for investors who rely heavily on technical analysis, but it won’t replace their main charting tool.